mrled/algo/README.NEWTROY.md

 4. `region`
 5. `Win10_Enabled`: enable support for Windows 10 clients, which apparently harms security to some degree
 6. `Store_CAKEY`: save the CA key so that I can add more clients later
+7. `easyrsa_CA_password`: if you have added a user to `config.cfg` and are redeploying, you MUST pass this with the value that Algo generated or else you'll get an error like `unable to load CA private key`.
+If it's your first time deploying, you can leave this blank causing Algo to generate a password for you and display it at the end.

 ## Redeployment notes